yevster/aks-developer-role/README.md

 ## The test

-The files in the `test` directory serve as a semi-automated smoke test of the role. `test.sh` creates a resource group containing ACR and AKS instances, creates a service principal with the AKS Developer role, and then logs in as that service principal and performs an image build and an AKS deployment.
+The files in the `test` directory serve as a semi-automated smoke test of the role. `test.sh` performs the following tasks:

+1. Creates a resource group containing ACR and AKS instances
+1. Creates a service principal with the AKS Developer role
+1. Logs in as that service principal and performs an image build and an AKS deployment.
+1. After you login in again with your own credentials, cleans up the resources and service principal it created.

 You may find this file helpful as an example for how you might automate the creation of your development/dev testing environment.